raffaelecarelle/raffaelecarelle.github.io/_posts/2020-01-23-Passing-variables-to-twig-from-controller.md

 ```

-The variable `$params` is an array which can contains every you want (other arrays, text, object, entity...)
+The variable `$params` is an array which can contains every you want (other arrays, text, objects, entities etc...)

 *If our Controller extends the Symfony AbstractController we have a way to write a better and cleaner code*